Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 After spawning, cuttlefish, like octopuses, die, so they life cycle is only one to two years.

-After some time, tiny mollusks hatch from the eggs, which already have a shell and an ink sac filled with ink.
+After some time, the eggs hatch into tiny mollusks, which already have a shell and an ink sac filled with ink.

-Cuttlefish have long been an object of fishing, which is becoming more intense every year.
+Cuttlefish have long been the object of fishing, which is becoming more intense every year.
 Currently, several hundred thousand tons of them are mined annually.

-Used by man and ink liquid, and tender meat, and even internal organs, going to the preparation of medical and perfumery preparations.
+Humans use ink liquid, tender meat, and even internal organs used for the preparation of medical and perfumery preparations.

-There are cuttlefish in the shallow zone of most tropical and subtropical seas in Europe, Asia, Africa, Australia and Oceania.
-Numerous in the Mediterranean.
-There are more than 100 species of them, and almost every year new, previously unknown species are discovered.
-An interesting detail - in the waters of the seas North America cuttlefish are not found, and cuttlefish shells that come across on the beaches and shores are brought from afar by currents and thrown out by waves onto land.
+Cuttlefish are found in the shallow water zone of most tropical and subtropical seas of Europe, Asia, Africa, Australia and Oceania.
+Numerous in the Mediterranean Sea.
+There are more than 100 species, and new, previously unknown species are discovered almost every year.
+An interesting detail - in the waters of the seas North America cuttlefish are not found, and cuttlefish shells found on beaches and shores are brought from afar by currents and thrown onto land by waves.

-The largest known cuttlefish is considered wide-arm sepia (Sepia latimanus), inhabiting the warm waters of the western part Pacific Ocean.
-The length of her mantle reaches 60 cm, and the total body length is up to 1.5 meters with a weight of about 10 kg.
+The largest known cuttlefish is considered to be wide sepia (Sepia latimanus), living in the warm waters of the western part Pacific Ocean.
+The length of its mantle reaches 60 cm, and the total length of the body is up to 1.5 meters with a weight of about 10 kg.

-There are also dwarfs among cuttlefish, for example South African cuttlefish S. robsonis and S.faurei the body length of which does not exceed 2 cm.
-Despite the difference in size, outwardly cuttlefish are very difficult to distinguish, since they have a typical appearance and habits.
+There are also dwarfs among cuttlefish, for example South African cuttlefish S.robsonis And S. faurei whose body length does not exceed 2 cm.
+Despite the difference in size, cuttlefish are very difficult to distinguish externally, since they have a typical appearance and habits.

-However, in the seas off Australia, Japan and South Africa many cuttlefish of various bizarre forms.
-Some of them are equipped with wide leathery rims and ears, some have long flagellated tentacles.
+However, in the seas off Australia, Japan and South Africa There are quite a few cuttlefish of various bizarre shapes.
+Some of them have limbs equipped with wide leathery rims and ears, some have long, whip-like tentacle arms.

-An unusual view of the South African cuttlefish S.confusa.
-The fins of these sepia fuse behind and form a long soft tail, which trails behind the swimming animal in a train.
+The South African cuttlefish S.confusa has an unusual appearance.
+The fins of these sepia grow together at the back and form a long soft tail, which trails like a train behind the swimming animal.

-In addition to the so-called real cuttlefish, the Sepiida order includes three more families: sepiolids ( Sepiolidae), sepiadriids ( Sepiadriidae) and idiosepiids ( Idiosepiidae), which differ from ordinary cuttlefish in a number of ways.
+In addition to the so-called true cuttlefish, the order Sepiida includes three more families: sepiolidae ( Sepiolidae), sepiadriids ( Sepiadriidae) and idiosepiids ( Idiosepiidae), which differ from ordinary cuttlefish in a number of features.
 First of all, representatives of these families do not have a calcareous shell.
-Only a few species (Rossia) instead have a small chitinous feather, like squids, but most do not have skeletal formations at all.
-These small animals, a few centimeters long, with a short rounded body, large head and bulging semicircular fins, are very similar to the ears of elephants.
+Only some species (Russia) have a small chitinous feather instead, like squids, but most have no skeletal formations at all.
+These small animals, several centimeters long, with a short rounded body, large head and convex semicircular fins, are very similar to the ears of elephants.
 They live in tropical and subtropical seas of all oceans.

-Some species (Rossia) are also found in temperate waters, even in the Laptev Sea.
-They prefer shallow depths, keeping mainly near the bottom.
+Some species (Russia) are also found in temperate waters, even found in the Laptev Sea.
+They prefer shallow depths and stay mainly near the bottom.

-At present, the genus Spirula is also included in the sepia order ( Spirula) belonging to the family Spiralidae.
-The difference between spirules and other sepia lies in the presence of a spirally twisted inner shell, divided by internal partitions into 25-40 sections, through which a siphon passes, filled with gas and serving as a hydrostatic apparatus for the mollusk.
+Currently, the genus Spirula is also included in the Sepia order ( Spirula), belonging to the family Spirulidae.
+The difference between spirula and other sepia lies in the presence of a spirally twisted inner shell, divided by internal partitions into 25-40 sections, through which a siphon passes, filled with gas and serving as a hydrostatic apparatus for the mollusk.

-The shell is located at the back of the body of the spirula, so the mollusc swims upside down.
-Spirula live at considerable depths (more than 100 meters), so they are almost never found by divers.
-However, the shells of these mollusks are often washed ashore by currents and waves.
+The shell is located at the back of the spirula's body, so the mollusk swims upside down.
+Spirula live at considerable depths (more than 100 meters), so they are almost never encountered by divers.
+However, the shells of these mollusks are often carried ashore by currents and waves.
 Florida beaches are sometimes littered with thousands of spinula shells.

-And here are some Interesting Facts relating to the lifestyle of cuttlefish.
+Here are some Interesting Facts concerning the lifestyle of cuttlefish.

-Scientists consider the cuttlefish to be one of the most intelligent marine animals.
-The ratio of the weight of her brain to body weight, of course, does not reach the level marine mammals, but significantly exceeds this figure in fish and other molluscs.
+Scientists consider cuttlefish one of the most intelligent sea animals.
+Her brain to body weight ratio is certainly not up to par. marine mammals, but significantly exceeds this figure in fish and other mollusks.

-A curious fact has recently been established, testifying to a kind of vindictiveness of cuttlefish.
-Attacked as a child a certain kind predator cuttlefish, in more adulthood prefers to hunt these predators.
+An interesting fact has recently been established that indicates a kind of vindictiveness of cuttlefish.
+Attacked as a child a certain type predator cuttlefish, more mature age prefers to hunt precisely these predators.
 As they say - do not offend the little ones!

-For divers, meeting with cuttlefish under water does not threaten anything - they are harmless animals.
-However, potentially, the cuttlefish can bite the annoying "admirer" with chitinous jaws, and the bite can be quite sensitive.
+There is no danger for divers to encounter cuttlefish underwater - they are harmless animals.
+However, the cuttlefish could potentially bite the annoying “fan” with its chitinous jaws, and the bite could be quite sensitive.
 But this is only theoretical.
-So, if you meet a cuttlefish underwater, you can safely admire this wonderful animal.
+So, if you meet a cuttlefish underwater, you can calmly admire this wonderful animal.

 Articles

-Who is a sea cuttlefish?
-Hearing this question, an image of some formless and incomprehensible animal immediately appears before my eyes.
-Although perhaps knowledgeable people they wouldn’t talk like that about cuttlefish, because these animals can be incredibly beautiful, but they can’t be called shapeless at all.
+What is a sea cuttlefish?
+Hearing this question, an image of some shapeless and incomprehensible animal immediately appears before your eyes.
+Although, perhaps knowledgeable people We wouldn’t talk about cuttlefish like that, because these animals can be incredibly beautiful, but they can’t be called shapeless at all.
 Cuttlefish belong to the class of cephalopods.

 Appearance of cuttlefish

 The body of the animal is elongated-oval and slightly flattened.
-The mantle forms the bulk of the body.
-The role of the skeleton is performed by the inner shell - and this is a feature that is unique to cuttlefish.
+The main part of the body is formed by the mantle.
+The role of the skeleton is played by the internal shell - and this is a feature inherent only to cuttlefish.
 The head and body are fused.
-The eyes are complex, they are located on the head of the mollusk.
-Even on the head of the cuttlefish there is something like a beak, this natural “adaptation” helps the mollusk a lot in obtaining food.
+The eyes are complex and are located on the head of the mollusk.
+There is also something like a beak on the cuttlefish’s head; this natural “device” greatly helps the mollusk in obtaining food.
 Like many cephalopods, the cuttlefish has an ink sac.

-Broad-armed cuttlefish, or broad-armed sepia (Sepia latimanus) - the most large view these animals
+The broad-armed cuttlefish, or broad-armed sepia (Sepia latimanus) is the most close-up view these animals

 The mollusk has eight legs called tentacles.
-And each such tentacle is literally dotted with small suckers.
-On both sides of the body are fins, with the help of which the animal makes swimming movements.
+And each such tentacle is literally studded with small suckers.
+There are fins on both sides of the body, with the help of which the animal makes swimming movements.

-• Wide-armed cuttlefish (this is the largest of all cuttlefish: its length is about 1.5 meters, and its weight is up to 10 kilograms);
+• Broad-armed cuttlefish (this is the largest of all cuttlefish: its length is about 1.5 meters and its weight is up to 10 kilograms);

-• Painted cuttlefish (the most attractive among these molluscs, but poisonous);
+• Painted cuttlefish (the most attractive among these mollusks, but poisonous);

-• Striped cuttlefish (nicknamed "pajama cuttlefish", also very poisonous);
+• Striped cuttlefish (nicknamed the “pajama cuttlefish”, also very poisonous);

 • Pharaoh cuttlefish.